hmchen47/DataScience/AppliedDS-UMich/4-TextMining/asgn04.md

     I read the instructions again, more carefully this time.
 We are instructed to use the first element.
 Is there a way to help identify/select which sense/element to use?
 Wish there are more discussion about Wordnet.

 + Yusuf Ertas reply

     Just to add something to the similarity score.
 You need to drop similarity scores of 0, otherwise they change the mean significantly.
 I wish I had this to guide me when I was doing the assignment.
-Upvoted.

 + Jo Are By reply